 Key Features of Fish Species Found Around the UK

-This website features profiles of over two hundred species – all of which are confirmed as being found in British waters.
+This website features profiles of over one hundred species – all of which are confirmed as being found in British waters.
 Information is included on the distribution of species, what they feed on, where they are found and how to catch them.
 As well as this there is information on many different non-fish species such as crabs, lobsters, jellyfish and other marine creatures.
 A page showing the differences between some of the most commonly confused UK fish species is also available by clicking here.